-The focus that consumers have, and that businesses should share, is on meeting their expectations which have been raised by digital development.
+The digital world has raised consumer expectations and businesses should be doing everything in their power to keep up.
 But even if most businesses are able to understand the gravity of the task, most are unable to deliver as well as they should.

 That’s because the majority of businesses can’t honestly say that they understand the behavior of the anonymous visitors on their website.
 Which is a huge chunk of the consumer base; both in terms of current customers and prospects.
 Without having a full understanding of web visitor behavior, businesses will never be able to personalize journeys to the level that consumers now demand.

 At Now Interact, we help businesses to evolve into omnichannel powerhouses.
 Our Artificial Intelligence works to understand, and be reactive to, behavioral data in order to personalize each consumer journey.
 We understand the importance of treating each of your customers as individuals, and can show you how to do so in a way that increases your profitability.